My name is Fr. Rubén Campbell. How can I describe my experience with the Companion of the Cross?

 “My experience has been a challenge, but I have found myself and I have faced God.
 Why?
 Because it has meant putting my life again in God’s hands and to allow Him to mold me, transform me.
 My role has changed from leader to disciple, from teacher to student.
 In few words, I am learning to serve.”

 My life of prayer has improved.
 I used to be a perfectionist.
 Thanks be to God, I have received inner healing and I am learning to love me, to forgive me and to understand that only God is perfect.
 Now I understand that I am loved, forgiven and redeemed.
 I think the Lord permitted me to live this experience to prepare me for priesthood and to teach me to be like Him: compassionate, merciful and patient.
 He is also teaching me to embrace the cross with an undivided heart.

 I know that the challenge to love God and serve his people is the most important step in my life.

-I am currently the associate pastor at Queen of Peace Parish.
+I am currently serving as the pastor of Queen of Peace Parish in Houston, TX.